 After the tragedy of Delilah cutting Samson’s hair, his hair begins to grow back.
 And God restores her strength.
 And so he destroys the temple and kills 3000 Philistines, himself, and Delilah.

 - The Jewish people, enslaved under the Philistines, are subjected to mockery and backbreaking work.
 In fervent prayer, they all beg for God’s mercy and help to save them from torment.
-Samson encourages them and urges them to fight for freedom, but is overpowered by Delilah, who cuts off his hair.
+Samson encourages them and urges them to fight for freedom but is overpowered by Delilah, who cuts off his hair.

 - Delilah asks her lover to tell her the secret of his physical strength, but Samson refuses.
 She will pretend to cry, to be unhappy, and under the pressure of her suffering, Samson, impressed, gives in.
 After putting him to sleep on her knees, Delilah cuts off his hair and summons the guards who will handcuff him and gouge out his eyes.

 After being sheared by the cunning Delilah in the Bible, Samson is taken out among the Philistines to be mocked.
 Delilah tortures him by reminding him of the details of her plot, and the High Priest forces him to worship the Great Dagon.
-Samson prays one last time to God for strength and He hears his prayer.
-By forcing the two pillars of support, Samson causes the temple to collapse over all the Philistines, himself sacrificing his life as atonement for the wrongs he committed out of love.
+Samson prays one last time to God for strength, and He hears his prayer.
+By moving the two pillars of support, Samson causes the temple to collapse over all the Philistines, himself sacrificing his life as atonement for the wrongs he committed out of love.

 If you enjoyed reading our article, play the following Quiz to test your biblical knowledge about Delilah and her life.